Plenary Event

 Andrew Forbes

-Univ. of the Witwatersrand, Johannesburg (South Africa)
+Univ. of the Witwatersrand, Johannesburg (South Africa) |

 Quantum structured light offers a roadmap to high-dimensional and multi-dimensional quantum states by exploiting all of light’s many degrees of freedom at the quantum level.
 In this talk, I will review the recent progress in quantum entanglement of photons in their spatial degree of freedom: quantum structured light.
 I will explain how to create high-dimensional quantum states in the laboratory, how to measure them, and review the present state of the art in the field.
 I will show how the patterns can be abstracted, mixing degrees of freedom to produce quantum topologies in light, introducing new paradigms for quantum state observables and classification.
 Finally, I will outline the advantages and disadvantages of using such single photon and entangled states in real-world applications, offering a perspective on the present challenges and exciting opportunities in the field.

-Prof. Andrew Forbes (SPIE Fellow) is a Distinguished Professor at the U. Witwatersrand (South Africa) where leads a laboratory for Structured Light.
+Prof. Andrew Forbes (SPIE Fellow) is a Distinguished Professor at the U. Witwatersrand (South Africa) where he leads a laboratory for Structured Light.
 Andrew is active in promoting photonics in Africa and is Director of South Africa’s Quantum Technology Initiative.
 He has won several awards, including the Georg Forster prize from the Alexander von Humboldt Foundation for outstanding contributions to photonics and the SAIP Gold Medal, the highest award for physics in South Africa.
 Andrew spends his time having fun with the taxpayers’ money, exploring structured light in classical and quantum optics.

 1:45 PM - 2:25 PM